Meet our go-to black bean soup recipe! This quick and easy black bean soup is delicious. It’s also vegetarian and vegan when you use vegetable broth!

-Our Favorite Black Bean Soup
+Our Best Black Bean Soup

-This quick black bean soup recipe is healthy, delicious, and easy to make.
+This quick black bean soup is delicious, and easy to make.
 It’s also vegetarian and vegan when you use vegetable broth.
 See our article above for an explanation of chipotles in adobo sauce.

 You Will Need